Saviour1001/Saviour1001/README.md

 ### My Experiences 🙌

+- Mentor at [GirlScript Winter of Contributing](https://gwoc.girlscript.tech/).
+GirlScript Winter of Contributing is a three-month newly established initiative by GirlScript Foundation to be conducted during winters.
+GWOC encourages individuals to share their knowledge and ideas to develop technical skills and gain valuable experience in the field of tech education.

 - Selected as an contributor of [Bitcoin Core](https://bitcoincore.org/) under the event of [Summer of Bitcoin](https://summerofbitcoin.org/) where I have been working under mentors along with my peers to contribute towards the fascinating world of cryptocurrencies.
+My area of focus is Bitcoin-core and the work revolves around contributing to the [Bitcoin](https://github.com/bitcoin/bitcoin).
+I have been actively reviewing, testing the features that get added to the main branch.

 - Mentor at [DevIncept Contributor Program](https://devincept.tech/join-us.html).
 DevIncept Contributor Program is an Open-Source program to bring students into the world of open source development.
 There is no restriction in technology, framework or language.
 I have been assigned the mentor to the [Competitive Programming Question Bank](https://github.com/smv1999/CompetitiveProgrammingQuestionBank).